 For the first time in 24 years I will not be joining the industry at the National Association of Convenience Stores (NACS) Show this year in Las Vegas as the COVID pandemic has claimed yet another industry gathering.

 On paper, it’s just another show in a long line of canceled conferences since March, but in reality, it is so much more because NACS has always served as a four-day celebration of the hard work the industry does every day.
 Together, we got through 9/11 and Hurricane Katrina and we moved forward to celebrate work, life and each other at a NACS Show.
 But this year we were felled by an invisible virus.
 As humans, we are wired to respond to immediate danger, like the earth rumbling beneath our homes or storm clouds raging from the heavens.
-But it’s tougher to sustain vigilance — especially as the closures, initially intended to be brief, have dragged on.
+At least then we have some control of the aftermath.
+But it’s so much tougher to realize you’re powerless over an infection that has ravaged so many far and wide.

 There is hope on the horizon, especially as the industry collectively can be proud of the work it has been doing these past eight months.
 Throughout all the madness we’ve encountered since March, few things in the world of business or life in general have been as consistent as the convenience store industry.
 In the face of danger and uncertainty, you and your teams gallantly went about your business stocking shelves, providing fresh food and fuel, and even offering a comforting shoulder to people who desperately needed some comforting.